Newms34/3d-Modeler/README.md

  Q: Why CSS/Angular?
 Why not ThreeJS?

  A: While it's true that ThreeJS and other JS libraries are pretty awesome, and can do most of the stuff I'm doing here easily, this is an experiment: what can we do with pure CSS?

+ ----
+ Q: Why no spheres?

+ A: High-poly objects such as spheres are difficult to draw and require a lot of processor power.
+I may include them later, but for now, being nice requires I don't overwork your computers.

 ##Author
  - [Me (David Newman)](https://github.com/Newms34);